-7.2.2 Damping
+7.2.3 Damping

 If MODIFIERS add automation or remote-control in "real time," damping allows these changes to happen in "stretched time."
-Normally, parameters change at the same rate as their modifier sources.
-Their values may be remapped as we saw above, but changes are still essentially simultaneous; every little tremble of your foot is reflected by a little tremble in the sound.
-DAMPING allows you to increase the hysteresis in this system, adding a little "viscosity" or "elasticity" so changes in the parameter can't accelerate as quickly as those in the source.
+Normally, parameters change at the same rate as modifier sources.
+Their values may be remapped as we saw above, but changes happen simultaneously.
+Every little tremble of your foot is reflected by a little tremble in the sound.
+DAMPING allows you to add hysteresis-a little "viscosity" or "elasticity"-so changes in the parameter don't accelerate as quickly as those in the source.